john-friedman/SEC-Parsers/readme.md

 1. Most parsers use regex to identify specific sections.
 This works well, except it does not allow accessing the rich unstandardized subsection data

 TODO:

 Update 6/6 - Use table of contents.
-We need a good parser to first grab table of contents, and then inject classes into linked tags use to anchor for xml
+We need a good parser to first grab table of contents, and then inject classes into linked tags use to anchor for xml.
+TOC PARSE -> Highlight -> XMLs

 we probably will want to use table of contents links to guide xml process